GospelTrust/kairos-th-513/docs/content/_week-04/session-11a.md

    Luke reports that after the early Christians in Jerusalem prayed, “they were all filled with the Holy Spirit and spoke the word of God boldly” (Acts 4:31).

-   - a.
-Certainly, boldness itself is not sufficient to separate oneself from the glamorous pattern of this world, the alluring schemes of the devil and the effects of painful past experiences; however, it is necessary to make a decisive break from them, especially at the outset of sanctification.
+   - Certainly, boldness itself is not sufficient to separate oneself from the glamorous pattern of this world, the alluring schemes of the devil and the effects of painful past experiences; however, it is necessary to make a decisive break from them, especially at the outset of sanctification.

-   - b.
-Christ told the parable of the persistent widow (Lk.
+   - Christ told the parable of the persistent widow (Lk.
 18:1-8) and the man who asks his friend for bread at midnight (Lk.
 11:5-8) to underscore the importance of “boldness” in the Christian life in general and prayer in particular.

 ## C. The third step